jlleongarcia/jlleongarcia/content/blog/biz-podcasts.md

 ---
-title: "Cool Link in Bios (with SSGs)"
+title: "Tech for Creating a Podcast"
-date: 2025-01-22
+date: 2025-02-21
 draft: false
 tags: ["Web"]
-description: "How to create podcasts and a website for them.
+description: "How to create podcasts and a related astro website for them.
 Also a look to GitPodcast.."
-summary: 'HUGO and Astro as linkinbio websites'
+summary: 'Astro and podcast'
 url: 'tech-for-podcast'
 ---